My Little Angel's Struggle . . . & How It Changed My Life

 Surrounded by family and friends on Christmas Day to say goodbye to Dean, I vowed to do all I could to prevent other children and their families from experiencing similar heartbreaking tragedies and suffering in their lives.

 Four decades of promoting life saving liver health messages have touched the lives of millions around the world in his memory.

 Please join me on this journey.
 Learning how to take care of your liver – your life preserver – is essential to you and your children’s future health and well being.
-Working together, we can prevent educate individuals about the importance of the liver, and why and how to take care of it.
+Working together, we can educate individuals about the importance of the liver, and why and how to take care of it from harm.